Transfer of catering business: transmit licenses

 Il s’agit d’identifier et de négocier les paramètres de la cession de votre fonds de commerce.

-And resources on the same topic: "Cession de fonds de commerce"
+And resources on the same theme: "Cession de fonds de commerce"